-Profile of Paolo Bea
+Paolo Bea Winery Guide

 Located in the beautiful hill-topped village of “Montefalco” in dreamy Umbria, the Paolo Bea Winery estate is one of Italy’s finest.
 With an unshakable commitment to the terroir and old-fashioned techniques, the boutique wine estate is known for its expressive, organic wines.
 Owner Paolo Bea is passionate about preserving the region’s unique personality and climate, and the mineral character of Montefalco’s soils is lovingly shepherded into each bottle of wine.

-While Sagrantino has been grown for wines for literally centuries in the pretty hills of Umbria, there are also some theories as to its ancient origin.
-Some say it was brought by the invading Saracens, while others say it originated in Spain.
-At any rate, the DOCG (highest level of quality control) for the Sagrantino is spread out today over a stunning part of the world- in the Umbrian communes of Montefalco, Bevagna, Castel Ritaldi, Giano dell ’Umbria, and Gualdo Cattaneo.
+While Sagrantino has been grown for wines for centuries in Umbria’s pretty hills, there are also some theories as to its ancient origin.
+Some say the invading Saracens brought it, while others say it originated in Spain.
+At any rate, the DOCG (highest level of quality control) for the Sagrantino is spread out today over a stunning part of the world- in the Umbrian communes of Montefalco, Bevagna, Castel Rinaldi, Giano dell’ Umbria, and Gualdo Cattaneo.

 Wines produced